iot-lab/iot-lab-radio/README.rst

     logs/<exp_id>/%Y%m%d-%H%M%S/<channel>/<txpower>/<board>-<id>.json

-Thus if you launch a setup with m3-1 and m3-2 on the Grenoble site for channel=[11, 12] and txpower=[-4, -3] you will obtain:
+Thus if you launch a setup with m3-1 and m3-2 on the Grenoble site for channel=[11, 12] and txpower=[-4, -3] you will obtain this tree structure on your filesystem:

 ::